2 min read

 The meaning behind the Kumon logo

-The Kumon logo carries a lot of meaning and in fact, all parts of it express the values that are important to our company and everyone who works at Kumon.
-If you’re curious to know more about the significance of the Kumon logo, read on.
+The Kumon logo carries a lot of meaning and, in fact, each part of it was carefully chosen to express the values that are important to our company and everyone who works at Kumon.

-The face is widely recognised all over the world as the most distinguishing and interesting feature of the Kumon logo.
-It is in fact called the ‘Thinking Face’.
+The face is recognised all over the world as the most stand out feature of the Kumon logo - we call it the ‘Thinking Face’.

-A key feature of the Kumon Method of Learning is that it encourages students to work out answers for themselves, which helps them become confident self-learners.
-Solving problems independently requires deep thinking.
-The face in the ‘O’ therefore represents the expression of our Kumon students around the world who are thinking deeply, engaged, learning, and growing.
+A key feature of the Kumon Method of Learning is encouraging students to work out answers for themselves to become a confident self-learner.
+Solving problems independently requires deep thinking, so the face in the ‘O’ represents the expression of our Kumon students around the world - they thinking deeply and are engaged, learning and growing!

 Similarly, the Thinking Face also represents the faces of all the Kumon staff.
 Everyone who is involved with Kumon – Instructors and Associates alike – has a mutual desire to support students, learn from children, and to keep developing themselves.
 Kumon Instructors, for example, are always thinking to themselves, “How can I help this child progress?”